vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list entries
-2. Green Tea shows a list of entries
-3. User requests to delete a specific entry in the list via the given index
+1. User requests to delete a specific entry in the list via the given index
-4. Green Tea deletes the entry
+2. Green Tea deletes the entry

     Use case ends.

 **Extensions**

-- 3a.
+- 1a.
 The given input does not match the format

-  - 3a1.
+  - 1a1.
 Green Tea shows an error message

     Use case resumes at step 2.

-- 3b.
+- 1b.
 The given index is invalid.

-  - 3b1.
+  - 1b1.
 Green Tea shows an error message.

     Use case resumes at step 2.